 A Primer on Business Assets for High Technology Startups

-This blog post is a primer on the different kinds of business assets that a startup team brings to the formation process and continues to accumulate as it finds a niche and starts to scale.
-Our goal is to offer you a richer perspective on what constitutes “working capital” for a high technology startup.
+This blog post is a primer on the three different kinds of business assets that a startup team brings to the formation of a new business and continue to accumulate as they find a niche and start to scale.
+Our goal is to offer entrepreneurs a richer perspective on what constitutes “working capital” for a high technology startup.

 The normal definition of working capital is a purely financial one.
-The firm has sufficient current assets (cash or assets that can be converted into cash in the next year) to meet foreseeable obligations for the next year (current liabilities).
-But we feel that gives too narrow a picture of the assets you will rely on to build your business.
-You will need intellectual assets and business relationships in addition to financial capital to establish and grow your business.
+It ensures that the firm has sufficient current assets to meet current liabilities.
+Current assets are either cash or assets that can be converted into cash in the next year.
+Current liabilities are foreseeable obligations the business faces in the next year But we feel that gives too narrow a picture of the assets entrepreneurs will rely on to build your business.
+They will need intellectual assets and business relationships in addition to financial capital not only to establish and but to grow a business.

 - Bank accounts